Cranbaerry/A.R.E.S/README.md

 	5. Run VRChat and enter some public worlds to create the needed paths/files

-	6. Run the "Avatar Logger V6.exe" and enjoy!
+	6. Run the "Avatar Logger GUI V6.1.exe" and enjoy!

 Usage: